Bubblr-Inc/ai-vault-aws-installation/README.md

 tar xf $(pwd)/* && find $(pwd) -maxdepth 1 -type f -delete
 ```
-Edit the charts values file, please mdofiy the the following values : gpcBaseUrl, gptDataDbUser, gptDataDbHost
+Edit the chart's built in values.yaml file, please modfiy the the following values : gpcBaseUrl, gptDataDbUser, gptDataDbHost
-edit the env section
+These are found in the env section.
+(Note - you can create newvalues file called myValues.yaml or similar to over ride the built in values file.
+You will need to remember to supply this at the command line when you install the chart using the helm --values flag.

 ```
   gpcBaseUrl: "aivault.myorg.tld"  #Change this to your own value
   gptDataDbUser: "yourdbuser"     #Change this to the database user